-Recapping the story so far, results of our pilot studies provide considerable evidence for relational wellbeing as a single construct, at least where the pre-COVID-Era UK is concerned.
-On the basis of results from previous studies regarding the measurement of inner wellbeing in general across the Global South nations of India (White, Gaines, and Jha, 2014), Zambia (Gaines, 2014), and Mexico (Ramirez, 2017), we did not initially anticipate that the items within the hypothesized domains of social connections and close relationships would coalesce within one underlying dimension in the Global North nation of the UK, although we note that White, Gaines, and Jha's (2012) critique of the literature on wellbeing was noncommittal toward the number or content of (inner) wellbeing variables.
+Transition to main studies: from pre-COVID-Era UK to generalizability across COVID-lockdown-Era India, Greece, and UK we did not initially anticipate that the items within the hypothesized domains of social connections and close relationships would coalesce within one underlying dimension in the Global North nation of the UK, although we note that White et al.'s (2012) critique of the literature on wellbeing was noncommittal toward the number or content of (inner) wellbeing variables.
 Nevertheless, long before White (2017) placed relational wellbeing in the foreground at a conceptual level, some of White's earlier literatures reviews had alluded to the relational aspect of wellbeing as distinct from subjective and material aspects of wellbeing (e.g., White, 2010).
 With the possible exception of one item (i.e., "I feel that there are few people in my life who really care about me"), the eight items measuring relational wellbeing performed quite well in psychometric analyses across our pilot studies.